 Before preparing our final product, we systematically perform a third test to check for contamination by residual solvents and to confirm our extracts have been blended properly.

-Step IV / LAST STEP OF PRODUCTION
+Step IV / PRODUCTION AND PACKAGING

 VAPPEASE FILLING AND PACKAGING

 Now it’s time to fill our pods with our uniquely blended extracts and prepare our vape pens for their journey to you.

 For our final test, we select devices from our already packaged products to check for purity and make sure our vape devices work just right.

 We hope you will love our products just as much as we do.
 It is our pleasure to create these unique products and we’re delighted to share them with you.